-Concentration in Rehabilitation Services
+I. Concentration in Rehabilitation Services

-The Counseling and Human Services curriculum offers a concentration in rehabilitation services to enhance the knowledge and practice for work with persons with disabilities in response to an increasing need for baccalaureate-level professionals in rehabilitation services.
-Students will be prepared to work in state and local agencies that are responsible for the vocational, mental-health, job-development and coaching, and related needs of persons with disabilities.
-Included in this concentration can be an emphasis on persons with addiction and substance-abuse disabilities.
-This concentration is for Counseling and Human Services majors only.
+The Counseling and Human Services curriculum has expanded to offer a concentration in rehabilitation services to enhance the knowledge and practice for work with persons with disabilities in response to an increasing need for baccalaureate-level professionals in rehabilitation services.
+Through a concentration in rehabilitation services, students will be prepared to work in state and local agencies that are responsible for the vocational, mental-health, job-development and coaching and related needs of persons with disabilities.
+Students can also pursue an emphasis on persons with addiction and substance-abuse disabilities.
+This concentration is for Counseling and Human Services majors.

+II.
 Combined Baccalaureate/Master's Degree Program